What you should look for in a business intelligence solution

-Users should be able to discover the answers to their most pressing business questions and communicate their findings to their peers and management teams across the enterprise—without waiting for a response from IT.
+They also should be able to discover the answers to their most pressing business questions and communicate their findings to their peers and management teams across the enterprise—without waiting for a response from IT.

 Mobile BI solutions are available with voice-enabled access and real-time alerts.
-You can talk to your data using a search-driven approach.
+You can talk to your data via a search-driven approach.
 You can view, analyze, and act on data in the cloud or on premises.
 You can create mobile analytical apps with rich, interactive visualization without writing a single line of code.
 You can build apps once and distribute anywhere—all from your phone or tablet.

 A solution that incorporates AI and machine learning can provide you with a personalized assistant that understands what you need—when and where you need it.
 For example, say you have a business meeting in New York.
 The personalized assistant can determine what business report and graphics are required for your business meeting.
 It can translate speech to text and alert you when new data is available to analyze.

 You won’t have stay tethered to your desk to analyze information.
 With a mobile device and a cloud-based BI solution, your analytics can come to you, wherever you are.